dmfs/tempomate/README.md

 fi
 ```

-## Jira Cloud Support

-Note, Jira Cloud is currently not supported.
-Mostly, because I'm not using it myself and due to the lack of a
-Jira and Tempo account in the cloud.
-If you're interested in Jira + Tempo Cloud support please comment on
-[Support Jira + Tempo Cloud](https://github.com/dmfs/tempomate/issues/45), especially if you're able to donate money
-and/or test accounts.

 ## Sponsor

 If Tempomate saves you time, effort or frustration by simplifying time tracking with Tempo Time Sheets, consider